Cory Bernardi: Same-sex marriage

 Bernardi has said that permitting same-sex marriages would lead to legalised polygamy and bestiality; and said that the "safe schools program" designed to make homosexual children feel safer at school "bullies" heterosexual children.
-Several of his colleagues from the Liberal Party at the time distanced themselves from Bernardi's comments, including Tony Abbott who also opposes same-sex marriage.
+Several of his colleagues from the Liberal Party at the time distanced themselves from Bernardi's comments, including Tony Abbott, who also opposes same-sex marriage.
 Bernardi was one of twelve senators who voted against what became the Marriage Amendment (Definition and Religious Freedoms) Act 2017.

 Abortion

-He is anti-abortion saying those who support it are "pro death".

-On 16 November 2017 Bernardi moved a motion in the Senate to ban abortion on gender grounds.
+Bernardi is anti-abortion, saying those who support it are "pro death".
+On 16 November 2017, Bernardi moved a motion in the Senate to ban abortion on gender grounds.
 He was one of the 10 senators who voted in favour of the motion, which was defeated 10 votes to 36.

 Nuclear industrial development

 Bernardi supports the legalisation of nuclear fuel cycle activities in Australia which, as of November 2017, are prohibited under the EPBC Act and ARPANS Act.
 In November 2017, he presented the Nuclear Fuel Cycle (Facilitation) Bill in the Senate to repeal these prohibitions, effectively enabling future proposals for activities such as: nuclear waste importation, storage and disposal, nuclear power generation, further processing of uranium and the reprocessing of spent nuclear fuel.